All Episodes

 And then CNN came along.

-And not a Siliz is not old enough.
+And Saliza's not old enough.

-He wasn't part of the monopoly, he remembers it.
+He wasn't part of the monopoly.

 But back in the day, it was the three networks, the Washington Post, New York Times, and that was it.

-And it was that that was attractive to all these guys, got into the news business, and now they're in the news business, and they look at the golden age, not as now, but way back then.
+And it was that that was attractive to all these guys, get into the news business, and now they're in the news business, and they look at the golden age, not as now, but way back then.

-It would irritate you too.
+It would irritate you, too.

-Sometimes more, and there were a variety of political views.
+You know, up until the 1970s, even small towns had a couple of newspapers, sometimes more, and there were a variety of political views.

 One reporter asked the president a question.